Know more about the disconnection issues that happen between Smart Protection Server and Deep Security.

 The alerts possibly occur because of the following scenarios:

 - When there is a temporary communication issue, the alert on the Deep Security Manager remains until it is dismissed by the customer.
 Having the alert could be misinterpreted as an actual issue even if it is not.
-When the alert "Smart Protection disconnected" is raised in DSM, it requires administrator to clear the warnings/errors as this alert will not dismiss itself.
+When the alert "Smart Protection disconnected" is raised in Deep Security Manager, it requires administrator to clear the warnings/errors as this alert will not dismiss itself.
 Therefore, even after the server has been reconnected, the alert will remain.

-- The When off domain, connect to global Smart Protection Service (Windows only) option is linked closely to the location awareness feature in Deep Security.
+- The option When off domain, connect to global Smart Protection Service (Windows only) is linked closely to the location awareness feature in Deep Security.

 If you enabled the option on a machine that is not part of a domain or a machine that cannot ping the domain controller (e.g due to a firewall rule), then that machine will always use the global SPS.
 Therefore, this option should only be selected for machines that are part of a domain and have the potential to go off domain (i.e. laptops).
 It is not meant as a failover in case the local Smart Protection Server fails.